 - Detailed allocation of funds

 - Any current business financials

-- Projected business financials for 1-3 years
+- Projected business financials for one to three years

-- YTD balance sheet (if applicable)
+- Year-to-date balance sheet (if applicable)

 - Cash flow statement with projections

 - Any business or personal tax returns for the last two years

 - Any business licenses

 You’ll also likely have to fill out a paper application along with all of this documentation, and you’ll be asked for more detailed information as the underwriting process progresses.

 With a ROBS, you’ll typically be funded within two to three weeks.
 Unlike the options above, this isn’t a loan and your personal credit won’t be checked.
 You’ll start by partnering with a ROBS provider who can help you through the process.